FETs, Field Effect Transistors Includes:

 As it is only the electric field that controls the current flowing in the channel, the device is said to be voltage operated and it has a high input impedance, usually many megohms.
 This can be a distinct advantage over the bipolar transistor that is current operated and has a much lower input impedance.

 Field effect transistors are widely used in all forms of circuit from those used in circuits with discrete components, to those employed in integrated circuits.

 Note on Field Effect Transistor Circuit Design:

-The field transistor transistors can be sued in many types of circuits although the three basic configurations are common source, common drain (source follower) and common gate.
+The field transistor transistors can be used in many types of circuits although the three basic configurations are common source, common drain (source follower) and common gate.
 The circuit design itself if fairly straightforward and can be undertaken quite easily.

 Read more about Field Effect Transistor Circuit Design